perseas/Pyrseas/docs/dbextend.rst

 Options
 -------

-:program:`dbenhance` accepts the following command-line arguments:
+:program:`dbextend` accepts the following command-line arguments:

 dbname

-    Specifies the name of the database whose schema is to enhanced.
+    Specifies the name of the database whose schema is to augmented.

 spec

-    Location of the file with the enhancement specifications.
+    Location of the file with the extension specifications.

 -\-config `file`